 - Push from the base of your brush (not the handle*), under the actual brush part of it separates from the handle

 - Turn it over and push/remove every other row of "spikes"

 - Bend the piece back so you can fit it onto the handle again

-Unfortunately not every Denman Brush allows you to modify it (namely the cheaper generic ones) but you can definitely find out one that works for you.
+Unfortunately not every Denman Brush allows you to modify it (namely the cheaper generic ones) but luckily we do carry a detangling brush that will allow you to modify it!